Cairi-S/tom-poulson/README.md

 - As a Returning Visitor, I want to find up to date testimonials and reviews of the performers work.
     * The Home page has recent reviews of performances from reputable sources.
 Over time these reviews will change to reflect more recent performance reviews.
 - As a Returning Visitor, I want to find links to ensembles and projects that the musician is a part of to see their range.
     * The Ensembles and Projects page has clear promotional imagery of each group or project.
-Each page links externally to that group/projects webpage - these open in a seperate tab.
+Each page links externally to that group/projects webpage - these open in a separate tab.

 Potential Collaborator Goals:
 - As a Potential Collaborator, I want to be able to contact the musician quickly with any questions I have.